cescomuch/cescomuch/readme.md

 ---
 ### 🧑🏻‍💻 About Me :

-I'm a Software Developer and student @ University of Padova
+I'm a Computer Vision Engineer @ Disys
   - 🏡 Italy
-  - 🌱 I’m currently learning: Artificial Intelligence | Machine Learning | Computer Vision
+  - 🌱 I’m currently working on Artificial Intelligence | Machine Learning | Computer Vision
   - 📨 How to reach me: <a href="mailto:cescomuch@gmail.com">cescomuch@gmail.com</a>